khaleel-git/DevOPS/Linux/Learning Linux Basics Course & Labs/README.md

-vgs # list vg detail, we used 1gb out of 29GB, we are fine, we can resize lvresize -L +1G -n /dev/caleston_vg/vol1 df -hP /mnt/vol1 # still have a capacity reseize2fs /dev/caleston_vg/vol1 # filesystem create inside logical volution can resize to match the logcal volume, we dont have to stop or unmount filesystem4
+vgs # list vg detail, we used 1gb out of 29GB, we are fine, we can resize lvresize -L +1G -n /dev/caleston_vg/vol1 df -hP /mnt/vol1 # still have a capacity reseize2fs /dev/caleston_vg/vol1 # filesystem create inside logical volution can resize to match the logcal volume, we dont have to stop or unmount filesystem df -hP /mnt/vol1 #
+/dev/mapper/caleston_vg-vol1# both are the same, one under /dev/caleston_vg/vol1